eoscostarica/guide.eoscostarica.io/docs/tutorials/private-network-installation.md

 $ chmod 755 start.sh
 $ ./start.sh
 ```
-# Stop the nodeos service
+# Stop the nodeos Service
 Create the file `stop.sh` in the `~/biosboot/genesis/` directory and copy the following contents:
 ```bash
 #!/bin/bash